alexdwagner/art-archive/README.md

 # Art Archive

-Art Archive is a web-based platform designed for artists, collectors, and art enthusiasts to store, manage, and share artworks.
-It includes both frontend and backend components.
+Art Archive is a web-based platform designed for artists, makers, and digital media creators to store, manage, and share their own artworks, notes, and digital materials.
+It's meant to serve as a tool for preserving your own digital materials, and to allow you to easily find those materials to share them with others.

 ## Requirements